Honda CT series: CT125/CT185/CT200 Farm Bikes

-Honda has built a series of Australia-only CT bikes for agricultural work.
-As a general description these are variants of Honda dirt bikes, equipped with larger saddles, a fully enclosed chainguard, and front and rear racks.
+Honda has built a series of CT models for agricultural use in Australia and for general use in developing nations around the world.
+As a general description these are variants of the mid-1970s Honda XL125 street/trail bikes, and were equipped with wider saddles, a 19" front wheel, a fully enclosed chainguard, front and rear cargo racks, and protective bash guards around the control levers and the engine.
+The mid-1970's design was sturdy and effective in its intended role.
+It lingered on without significant changes to the chassis until the CTX200 Bushlander was introduced in the 2000s.

 The last model of CT110 Trail Cub (described above) is also marketed as a Farm Bike in Australia.
 It is not mechanically related to these bikes.
+The CT110 is part of the family of "horizontal" Hondas, (meaning that the cylinder is inclined forward to the extent that it is nearly horizontal), the CT125/185/200's are "upright" Hondas, meaning that the cylinder stands nearly straight up and down.
+Completely different, the two engines are not interchangeable.
+For the 2024 model year, Honda introduced an updated and enlarged model of the horizontal CT110, calling it the CT125/Trail 125.
+This name had previously been used for the upright CT125.

 CT125 "Trail 125"

-The 1975–1985 Honda CT125 is a 125cc fourstroke motorbike which was designed for farm use.
+The 1975–1985 Honda CT125 is a 125cc 4-stroke motorbike which was designed for farm use.
 The bike is actually an XL125 with a more 'comfortable' seat.
 The CT125, which takes its engine from the TL125 with different gear ratios, also has lower gearing than the XL125.
 The first two gears are spaced very close together for low speed operation.
 The CT also came with a chrome rear rack, a steel handlebar and lever protector, engine guard, sidestand guard, a smaller 19" front wheel (XL125 had a 21"), and a unique enclosed chainguard that completely covers the drive chain.
 The seat is also shorter and the bike is only designed to carry one person, not two.
 Also specific to the CT125 are the large mudflaps front and rear.
-The frame is painted Shiny Orange as is the tank and sidecovers.
-The XL had a black frame.
-The CT125 also has a welded on bash plate on the bottom of the frame.
+On early models, the frame is painted Shiny Orange as is the tank.
+Fenders and side covers were molded of orange plastic.
+Later models had black frames with red tank and body work and a blue seat.
+Variations also exist which have a white tank and body work and the frame painted either orange or white.
+All CT125's have a sturdy bash plate with holes drilled in it welded into the bottom of the frame at the factory.

+CT125's were sold in Australia and other parts of the South Pacific, as well as in South America.
+Many saw very hard use in very remote areas.

-The CT125 was also exported to the USA and Canada for 1977 only.
+The CT125 was also exported to the US and Canada for the 1977 model year only.